ColtonWright55/AgF1-Comms/README.md

 This is all weird because IP settings without a router are strange.
 They have to be on same IP with different subnet if there isn't a router I think.

-### TODO
+## TODO

-* Make sure no buffers fill and crash server or client.
-Only send one poll packet per sample period.
+* ~~Make sure no buffers fill and crash server or client.
+Only send one poll packet per sample period.~~
-* Make sure commands are sent/received while polls are still sent.
-So threaded server.py?
-Hopefully not
+* ~~Make sure commands are sent/received while polls are still sent.
+So threaded server.py?~~
 * Setup pathpilot to boot server automatically on setup, save changes here